Atrix256/SampleZoo/src/samples/_1d/blue_noise/samples.md

 https://blog.demofox.org/2017/10/20/generating-blue-noise-sample-points-with-mitchells-best-candidate-algorithm/ - Generating Blue Noise Sample Points With Mitchell’s Best Candidate Algorithm
 https://blog.demofox.org/2018/01/30/what-the-heck-is-blue-noise/ - What the heck is blue noise?
 https://blog.demofox.org/2018/08/07/tiled-blue-noise/ - Tiled blue noise
+https://blog.demofox.org/2018/08/12/not-all-blue-noise-is-created-equal/ - Not All Blue Noise is Created Equal
 https://www.princeton.edu/news/2014/02/24/eye-chicken-new-state-matter-comes-view - In the eye of a chicken, a new state of matter comes into view